scholtzm/vapor/examples/storehouse/README.md

 # Vapor Example - Storehouse

-Simple example which demonstrates usage of external plugin.
+Simple example which demonstrates usage of external plugin and will automatically accept all incoming trade offers from admin.

+This example uses external plugin [`vapor-storehouse`](https://github.com/scholtzm/vapor-storehouse).

 ### Install